wrattler/wrattler-design/data-store/data-store.md

 arising by inconsistencies or errors in data collection, such as measurements record in different units.

-In our protoype assistant “ptype,” what is returned is a probabilistic guess as to the type of each value in a column, with the type of the column itself being a mixture.
+In our prototype assistant “ptype,” what is returned is a probabilistic guess as to the type of each value in a column, with the type of the column itself being a mixture.